 A note on today’s German luthier-made guitars

 Although covering the vast (and interesting!) topic of today’s German luthiers is beyond the scope of this article, mention must be made that there never has been a better time to find yourself a German luthier-made classical guitar.
 There are literally hundreds of talented luthiers who are following in the tradition of their illustrious forbears.
+You could even make it a full German thing after you review my article on the quintessential German strings of them all: Hannabach.

 Just to give an idea of what’s available out there, here is a sampling of German luthiers who have made a name for themselves and have probably not yet priced themselves out of the market for intermediate, non-concert level players!
+(Incidentally, if you’d like to look a great collection of guitars from Spain, check out my review of 9 Spanish-made Guitars.)

 By no means is this an exhaustive or representative list.
 Just a sprinkling of promising talent that is around us today.